SHARE

 The entrance of Seryo, a ryokan (Japanese inn) in the Ohara region of Japan, an hour north of Kyoto. // FoodNouveau.com

-Of all my travels, my trip to Japan stands out as the one that surprised, unsettled, and amazed me the most.
+Of all my travels, my trip to Japan is the one that surprised, unsettled, and amazed me the most.
 Out of everything I did during my stay in Japan, my experience in a ryokan is one of the souvenirs I remember most vividly.
 There was a long list of things I wanted to do while I was in Japan, but staying at a ryokan was at the very top, and it’s the experience that I spent the longest pondering.
 What kind of ryokan should we choose—modern or traditional?
 Should we go for a city or a country ryokan?
-Are we expecting a natural onsen (hot spring) on site?
-Is an elaborate kaiseiki (multi-course) dinner a priority?
+Are we expecting a natural onsen (hot spring) on-site?
+Is an elaborate kaiseki (multi-course) dinner a priority?

 But what is a ryokan, exactly?
 In short, it’s a traditional Japanese inn.
 But if upon hearing the word “inn” you imagine a rustic, cozy accommodation with friendly hosts and voluble guests, you’re in for a surprise.
-Staying at a ryokan is a widely different experience than staying in a hotel, and you should definitely be aware of the ryokan etiquette if you consider visiting one.
-The following tips should help you prepare for a stay you’ll most likely remember for a lifetime.
+Staying at a ryokan is a different experience than staying in a hotel, and you should be aware of the ryokan etiquette if you consider visiting one.
+The following tips should help you prepare for a stay you’ll most likely remember forever.

 Choosing a Ryokan

-There are ryokans all over Japan, some located in big cities like Tokyo and Kyoto and others located in the country.
-Country ryokans are often located in areas that feature breathtaking scenery that change through the seasons.
+There are ryokans all over Japan, some in big cities like Tokyo and Kyoto and others in the country.
+Country ryokans are often located in areas with breathtaking scenery that change through the seasons.
 If you can spare the time to reach a country ryokan, you should do it, as I feel that they offer a more immersive experience.
-You’ll also witness a slower, lower-tech side of Japan that you may not get to see otherwise.
+You’ll also witness a slower, lower-tech side of Japan that you may not see otherwise.

 A pedestrian street in Sanzen-in, Ohara, Japan // FoodNouveau.com